Writer's block: Negative self-beliefs and feeling of incompetence

-Mike Rose stated that writer's block can be caused by a writer's history in writing, rules and restrictions from the past.
-Writers can be hesitant of what they write based on how it will be perceived by the audience.
+Mike Rose stated that writer's block can be caused by a writer's history in writing, rules, and restrictions from the past.
+Writers can be hesitant about what they write based on how it will be perceived by the audience.
+Guangming Ling states that there is a negative correlation between self-efficacy and avoidance goals in studies on writing apprehension and writer's block, which suggests that having hesitations about writing may lead to less effort and thus less success.